First steps to learn Scrum

 Introduction

 If you’ve never heard about Scrum or seen it in practice, it can be challenging to learn how to use it.
 I was there a while ago when I heard about Scrum for the first time.
 To clarify, I didn’t have an IT background, I was working in a financial company and I was trying to find a new path for myself.
+Then, I found out about Scrum and started discovering it.

+Currently, I have some knowledge and experience in this framework and I would like to share it with you.
 If you are a total newbie in this topic or you would like to better understand Scrum, follow the steps below.

-Step 1 - Open your mind
+1. Open your mind

-Step 2 - Read Scrum Guide
+2. Read Scrum Guide

 Scrum Guide is the summary of Scrum written by Ken Schwaber and Jeff Sutherland.
 They created this framework in the early 1990s and published the first Scrum Guide in 2010.
 It has been revised multiple times in the meantime to adapt to the changing world.

 If you really want to learn about Scrum, this document should be your Bible for the upcoming months or so.
 I know a lot of people who were trying to use Scrum without it and it didn’t go well.
-So, read it multiple times and have it always nearby in case of any concerns or questions.
-You can find it in multiple languages on scrumguides.org.
+Due to the popularity of this framework, there is a lot of misinformation about it, totally against the initial concept.

-There are a lot of people who are already using Scrum and have a deep practical knowledge about this subject.
+There are many people who are already using Scrum and have a deep practical knowledge about this subject.
 If you want to meet them and learn about their experience with Scrum, I strongly recommend being part of the community on scrum.org.
 It is a reliable website, created by Ken Schwaber - co-creator of Scrum.
 You can find a lot of interesting articles in their blog section and follow or join discussions on the forum.

 What is more, they have multiple Scrum related resources that are well-organized and based on the Scrum Guide.
 I spent hours on that website and it helped me to sort out my knowledge about Scrum.

-Step 4 - Read The Agile Manifesto
+4. Read The Agile Manifesto

 Agile Manifesto was created by 17 software development representatives in order to sum up their new “agile” way of thinking.
 They summarized it in 4 values and 12 principles.
 You can find more details on Agile Manifesto website.

-Step 5 - Be prepared for difficulties
+5. Be prepared for difficulties

-As you can read in the Guide, Scrum is “simple to understand” but “difficult to master”.
 It is a perfect description of the Scrum, because using it daily and “doing” it well can be difficult.
 Important success factor is being mentally prepared for these difficulties.

-Step 6 - Start implementing it and do not stop learning!
+6. Start implementing it and do not stop learning!

 I could continue the list with multiple learning resources, but the truth is that the biggest lesson is - using it!
 Every organization and case of implementing Scrum is different.
 You can have all theoretical knowledge, but it will never replace learning from practice.
 You should already know from the Scrum Guide that: